MasonDarcy/RubiksCubeVisualization/README.md

 # Dependencies

-The algorithm used to solve the cube is Kociemba's two-phase algorithm, implemented by the cubejs package linked below. https://github.com/ldez/cubejs
+The algorithm used to solve the cube is Kociemba's two-phase algorithm, implemented by the cubejs package. https://github.com/ldez/cubejs